ericbutler555/eb-grid/README.md

 # eb-grid
-Responsive-grid CSS library that's laser-focused and more flexible than Bootstrap or Foundation.
-Tiny footprint, no class collisions.
+Responsive-grid CSS library that's laser-focused on being easy, super flexible and super fast to build with.
+Tiny footprint, no class collisions with the major CSS frameworks.

-*eb-grid is still in active development.*
+*As of version 1.0 eb-grid is stable and will continue to be tested and maintained.*

-#### Why Bother? ####
+#### Another responsive grid: why bother? ####

-eb-grid gives you greater flexibility than other responsive frameworks in two ways:
+eb-grid gives you greater flexibility than other responsive frameworks in two major ways:

+**Variable column totals:** eb-grid uses fraction-based class names so you can change the total number of "base" columns in your grid for every row of content on your page.

 **More breakpoints:** eb-grid has 6 distinct breakpoints so you can target phones, phablets, tablets, laptops, desktops, and widescreen viewports.

-**Variable column totals:** eb-grid uses fraction-based class names so you can change the total number of "base" columns in your grid for every row of content on your page.
+Also:

+**Less markup:** With eb-grid there are layers and columns.
+No outer "container" elements, no negative margin trickery, and nesting elements is fine.
+Forms are a breeze.
+In fact, you don't even need layers or columns.
+You can use the fractional-width class names on any elements you want: divs, text, images, form inputs, buttons, whatever.

-**Tiny footprint:** eb-grid is currently just **6.9 kb minified, and just 1.5 kb gzipped.** So there's basically zero performance impact.
+**Tiny footprint:** eb-grid is currently just **6.7 kb minified / 1.4 kb gzipped.** So there's basically zero performance impact.

 **No class collisions:** eb-grid **does not interfere** with, and can be used in the same project alongside, other responsive frameworks like Bootstrap and Foundation (as long as you're using them on separate elements).
 So you can use eb-grid as a patch to handle just a certain section, or slowly phase it into a legacy code base, without creating problems in an existing layout.